stennety/mywebsite/_posts/2020-03-31-the-corona-chronicles-week-4.md

 It was a very productive week overall:

-* Continued to build this QuarantineBot:
+* Continued to build QuarantineBot:
 ![]({{site.cdn_path}}/2020/04/04/quarantineBot.png)

 * Completed the campaign mode in Beat Saber.
 A very proud achievement.